Sample plan

 3-day itinerary · Japan

 Three days for a solo traveler who came to eat.
 Osaka is Japan's kitchen — where the phrase kuidaore (to eat yourself to ruin) was coined.
 This plan moves you through Dotonbori's neon-lit food alleys, a proper market breakfast, and a day in Kyoto for temple contrast before you return for one last yakitori night.
+If Tokyo is a suit and tie, Osaka is a Hawaiian shirt and shorts — louder, friendlier, the city that wipes its mouth on its apron.

 Travel toolkit for Osaka